DavidSchinazi/masque-drafts/draft-schinazi-masque.md

 MASQUE uses the Extended CONNECT method to negotiate the use of datagrams over an HTTP/2 stream {{!I-D.kinnear-httpbis-http2-transport}}.

+MASQUE implementations SHOULD discover that HTTP/3 is available (as opposed to only HTTP/2) using the same mechanism as regular HTTP traffic.
+This current standardized mechanism for this is HTTP Alternative Services {{!RFC7838}}, but future mechanisms such as {{?I-D.schwartz-httpbis-dns-alt-svc}} can be used if they become widespread.

 # Security Considerations